prizeout/ui-challenge/README.md

 You are provided with an html file: `index.html`.

-The CSS has gone missing missing.
+The CSS has gone missing!

 Your objective is to write the CSS to obtain a page identical to the one you see in this [video](https://www.youtube.com/watch?v=x67-Zw5jNhw&feature=youtu.be&hd=1).